MMosley502/LEGUP/Lightup-Rules.md

 [![bklHqN.th.jpg](https://iili.io/bklHqN.th.jpg)](https://freeimage.host/i/bklHqN)

-If a tile can be either a 'empty' tile or have a Lightbulb,  use this rule to create a split in the tree where the tile is 'empty' in one path, and has a lightbulb in the other
+If a tile can be either a 'empty' tile or have a Lightbulb,  use this rule to create a split where each branch has a valid placement of lightbulbs

 ### Light or Empty